 You can take anything with an address and map it in PiinPoint.
-Layers allows you to get creative with your internal data, plotting your customer locations, seeing how your employees are affected by a relocation, or for coordinating potential sites for a real estate approval team.
+Layers allow you to get creative with your internal data, plot your customer locations, see how your employees are affected by a relocation, or to coordinate potential sites for a real estate approval team.

 One of the more common uses for layers is to plot out a custom competitor set that would be important to someone's business.
 If you are a fast food restaurant that has a set of competitors that are very important to map out, you can bring in that data easily with PiinPoint.